Date of Current Revision: December 2014

 Audit and Management Services will be independent, in organization and in function, from all university divisions.
 The Director of Audit and Management Services reports directly to the Audit Committee of the Board of Visitors and administratively to the president.
 The director will meet quarterly with the Audit Committee to report on activities of the department.
 In addition, the director will meet privately with the Audit Committee as needed.

 Audit and Management Services personnel will have complete, free and unrestricted access to all university departments, activities, records, properties and personnel necessary for the completion of audits or special projects.
 When appropriate, special arrangements will be made for the examination of confidential information.
-In addition, Audit and Management Services personnel must maintain objectivity and, therefore, will not be unduly influenced in selecting audit procedures, reporting and performing investigations.
+In addition, Audit and Management Services personnel must maintain independence and objectivity and, therefore, will not be unduly influenced in selecting audit procedures, reporting and performing investigations.
 The director will be responsible for reporting situations that impair independence and objectivity of the audit staff to the president and the Audit Committee.

 In order to maintain independence and objectivity, Audit and Management Services personnel will not:

-- perform operational duties for the university;
+- perform operational duties for the university

-- direct the activities of any university employee not employed by the internal auditing department, except to the extent such employees have been appropriately assigned to auditing teams or to otherwise assist the internal auditors.
+- direct the activities of any university employee not employed by the internal auditing department, except to the extent such employees have been appropriately assigned to auditing teams or to otherwise assist the internal auditors

 6.2 Proficiency and Due Professional Care